35percent/11tystarter/src/posts/heygate-redevelopment-lendleases-final-squeeze.md

 #### Lendlease benefits from rule change 1

-Southwark Council has reacted favourably  to Lendlease's proposal to drop housing, in favour of offices, with local councillors saying that they are *'generally in support'* of the application, at a pre-election hustings.
+Southwark Council has reacted favourably to Lendlease's proposal to provide offices on the surplus plot, with local councillors saying that they are *'generally in support'* of the application, at a pre-election hustings.

 More practically Southwark Council also changed the planning rules to give the application a fair wind.
 We [reported last September](https://www.35percent.org/posts/2021-09-12-lendleases-final-plot-for-elephant-park-offices-not-homes/) how Southwark Council has smoothed Lendlease's path by changing the local planning rules in the [Southwark Plan](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/new-southwark-plan), to allow a ten-fold increase in *'employment floorspace'* on Elephant Park.